 There are also supplemental songs for the Mi vida, Conversaciones, and Viajes courses.
 They are in MP3 format and come complete with lyrics.
 Each course contains five units.
 So there are five songs per course with each song matching its unit so that students can practice all of the content within a unit together in one song.

 The publisher describes these courses as packages since they are sold only in packages containing all of the components required for each course.
 You can purchase each course for your choice of levels: grade levels 3-4, 5-6, or 7-8.
 Choosing the right level or levels helps parents and teachers differentiate instruction for students.
-If you have children in more than one of these levels, you should get the complete set for that course that includes guidebooks for all three levels.
+If you have children in more than one of these levels, you should get the complete set for each level.

 I reviewed the Fiestas package.
 The five themed sections are La fiesta de cumpleaños (The Birthday Party), El día de los muertos (Day of the Dead), Carnaval, (Carnival), La semana santa (Holy Week), and La feria de abril (April Fair).
 Explanations of the meaning of each fiesta are in the introductory section of the text.
 These lessons include vocabulary, phrases, and sentences related to each celebration, so students learn quite a bit about each one in a multicultural fashion rather than in a way that addresses the religious implications.
 Some parents might want to use the Estaciones study rather than Fiestas if they are uncomfortable with these particular celebrations.